 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CollectiveBias #ConsumerDrugTakeBack #LifeInCheck

 April 27th, 2019, Saturday is a National Prescription Drug Take-Back Day.
-I am grateful for this opportunity to foster awareness about an opioid crisis to keep our loved ones and community safe by
+I am grateful for this opportunity to foster awareness about an opioid crisis to keep our loved ones and community safe by of unused medicines properly.

 According to Drug Abuse.gov, 18 million people in the U.S. over the age of 12 have misused medications at least once in the past year.
 According to CDC.gov, 192 Americans die every day from a drug overdose.

 As a mom, I look to minimize the risk at home in all possible ways.
 Storing the medications safely from little ones is challenging at times.
 Little kids are curious to the colorful capsules and they try to imitate parents.
 I store the medications on the top shelves that are secured with a child lock.
 However, I never cared about properly disposing of medications until I become a witness in my own family.